Support Us

 Places to find grief support

 Screen Shot 2016-04-11 at 6.57.24 PMFaith-based groups: If you are religious, you may find a grief support group in your community or with the leader of your church or temple.
-They may be able to provide suggestions for rituals or prayer that can help.
+They may be able to offer suggestions for rituals or prayers that can be helpful.
 Because of their role in the community, they may have extensive experience with loss.

 Therapists or counselors: Sometimes, talking to a professional with experience in grief and counseling can help you work through some of the intense emotions you may be feeling.
 It’s normal to feel vulnerable during grief, and you might not always want to share your thoughts with the people in your daily life.
-A compassionate third party who has grief support experience may help you overcome obstacles to your healing.
+A compassionate third party with experience in grief support may help you overcome obstacles to your healing.
 A local professional may also be able to direct you to a grief support group in your local community.
 You can find more resources here.

 Taking care of yourself